Kay Fisker: Academia

 From 1936 to 1963 Fisker was a professor at the Royal Academy and as teacher of the school's class on housing he was known as an inspiring lecturer with great influence on Danish housing culture.
 In 1953 and 1957 he was a visiting professor at the Massachusetts Institute of Technology.

+Writings

+In his writings, Fisker argued in favour of an anonymous and timeless architecture, not fashionable individual achievements.
+In the 1964 article "Personal Worship or Anonymity", Fisker emphasized the importance of our surroundings being characterized by a whole - as opposed to simply consisting of a number of individual, sensational works.
+According to Fisker, architecture should be a framework for a 'natural' way of life, not an end in itself.